-- Prof. Robert Manning Dean for the College of Business Administration - Prof. Marwan AlAkaidi Dean for the College of Computer Information Technology - Prof. Tyler Adams Dean for the College of Media and Mass Communication - Prof. Abdulsattar Al-Alousi Dean for the College of Security and Global Studies - Prof. William Cornwell Dean for the College of Education - Dr. Chadi Chamoun Dean for the College of Design - Dr. Amer Fakhoury Associate Dean for the College of Law
+- Prof. Assem Tharwat Dean for the College of Business Administration - Prof. Marwan Al-Akaidi Dean for the College of Computer Information Technology - Dr. Marios P. Efthymiopoulos Dean for the College of Security and Global Studies - Prof. Mohammed Alzyoudi Dean for the College of Education - Dr. Chadi Chamoun Dean for the College of Design - Prof. Amer Al Fakhoury Dean for the College of Law - Ms. Dahlia Mahmoud Dean for the College of Media and Mass Communication